 The Stalls offers good views of the stage, helped by a noticable rake in the seating from Row H onwards.
 The overhang of the Dress Circle affects the view of the stage for those in Row M onwards.

 The Dress Circle offers good legroom, but the curving of the area means that the sightlines from the outermost seats to suffer.
-This is reflected in the pricing of these seats.
 The overhang of the Upper Circle affects the view from Row H onwards.

-The Upper Circle has a very good rake in the seating allowing for good views, but the legroom at this level is rather cramped.
+The Upper Circle has a very good rake in the seating allowing for good views.